-Target Award Levels: We established the CEO's total long-term incentive value based on our compensation goal of providing the opportunity to earn 75^{th} percentile long-term incentive compensation value when performance warrants.
+Target Award Levels: For FY 2015, we established the CEO's total long-term incentive value based on our compensation goal of providing the opportunity to earn 75th percentile long-term incentive compensation value when performance warrants.
 It represents 58% of the CEO's total direct compensation.
-When establishing appropriate targets for other named executive officers, we also targeted approximately the 75^{th} percentile of the competitive market.
+When establishing appropriate targets for other named executive officers, we used the 75th percentile of the competitive market as a reference point.
 The long-term incentive award values for the other named executive officers represent relatively less as a percentage of total direct compensation, reflecting the officers' responsibilities and ability to influence shareholder returns.
 From year to year, the CEO may recommend adjustments to the value of long-term incentives awarded to the other executive officers, based on his assessment of their individual contribution.

-The following table sets forth the target award levels for the FY 2014 long-term incentives of each of our named executive officers:
+The following table sets forth the target award levels for the FY 2015 long-term incentives of each of our named executive officers:

-LTI Target

-Participant (as a % of salary)
+Participant LTI Target (as a % of salary)

-CEO 275%
+Participant CEO 275%

 CFO 175%

 GC 165%

 VPs 70%

-Fiscal Year 2014 Long Term Incentive Program Design
+Fiscal Year 2015 Long-Term Incentive Program Design